Dallas venture capitalist Stephen Hays pleaded guilty to attempted assault and extortion (updated)

 Spears said an attorney has filed a civil lawsuit on her behalf against Hays in Colorado.
 Hays has countersued.
 He said that Spears caused him a lasting injury when she kicked him, an act that was recorded on the cell phone video he took.
 Meanwhile, Hays has been actively investing, and he even wrote an op-ed about esports for VentureBeat.

 Updated at 7:27 a.m.
-Pacific time on March 7 to note the word “attempted” in charges and changes on bar witnesses.
+Pacific to note the word “attempted” in charges and changes on bar witnesses.